microsoft/azure_arc/docs/azure_arc_jumpstart/azure_arc_sqlsrv/vmware/vmware_terraform_winsrv/_index.md

 description: >-
 ---

-## Onboard a VMware vSphere-based Windows Server with SQL to Azure Arc
+## Deploy a VMware vSphere-based Windows Server with SQL and connect it to Azure Arc using Terraform

 The following README will guide you on how to use the provided [Terraform](https://www.terraform.io/) plan to deploy a Windows Server installed with Microsoft SQL Server 2019 (Developer edition) in a VMware vSphere virtual machine and connect it as an Azure Arc enabled SQL server resource.